 You may love your truck, but what if it can’t handle the load you want to tow?
+Maybe you’re wondering if your truck can tow your 5th wheel.
 Should you borrow a friend’s truck?
 What if they don’t answer their phone?

 Luckily, you don’t have to rely on someone else in this situation.
 Why not?
 Because you can increase the towing capacity of your own truck instead!

 Kind of.
 You can’t just snap your fingers and increase the towing capacity of your truck.
 Pulling more than the manufacturer recommends is dangerous.

 However, you can make modifications that help your truck distribute weight more efficiently.
 This can help you tow a heavier load.

 So what modifications should you make?
 Well, we’ll tell you.
 Keep reading to learn how to increase towing capacity for your vehicle.

 First things first, figure out the weight that your truck can currently tow.
 Then, find out the amount you’d like to be able to tow.

 The difference in tow weights will guide you as you make changes to your vehicle.

 If you’re trying to 1,000 to 2,000 pounds more than your vehicle specifies, you’ll need a different truck.
 Pulling anything over what your truck’s manufacturer recommends is dangerous, so thousands of pounds are way too much.